afHttpClientExt icon

 • query - Sets a URL query parameter to the given value

-While basic, bearer, digest, and haystack are Internet standards, header, path, and query are custom schemes that address common authentication scenarios.
+While basic, bearer, digest, and haystack are Internet standards, header, path, query, and cert are custom schemes that address common authentication scenarios.

 header sets a custom HTTP request header value.